nodejs/node/doc/guides/investigating_native_memory_leak.md

 A Node.js process may run out of memory due to excessive consumption of native memory.
-Native Memory is memory which is not managed by the V8 Garbage collector and is allocated either by the Node.js runtime, it's dependencies or native [addons](://nodejs.org/docs/latest/api/n-api.html).
+Native Memory is memory which is not managed by the V8 Garbage collector and is allocated either by the Node.js runtime, its dependencies or native [addons](://nodejs.org/docs/latest/api/n-api.html).

 This guide provides information on how to use valgrind to investigate these